-I don’t need to see his body to know that Nicholas would never choose to jump off the balcony.
+I don’t need to see his body to know that Nick would never choose to jump off the balcony.

 He was probably trying to save our cat, Meander, who had a habit of slipping between the door jam and my open legs, and before I knew it, she’d be up on the railing.
 I don’t mean to let her out all the time, I just can’t close the heavy sliding door fast enough to block her.
 If we owned the place, we would have replaced it.
 I don’t use the balcony often—I’m acrophobics —but I like a smoke now and again, and it’s easier, quicker, than going all the way downstairs.

-She just sits at the top of the steps and waits.
+She sits at the top and waits.
 Waits for me to get close.
-Looking down on me.
-Siamese are so judgmental, tyrannical.
+Looking down.
+Siamese are tyrants.

 Before I would have the door half shut, Mea would dart out, jump up, steady herself, wave her hips, and look back, with dignity and defiance.
-I’d holler to Nick to get her down.
-On the other side of the railing is the neighbor’s glasshouse and concrete patio, four stories down.
-Mea wouldn’t survive the fall, and I read somewhere that cats don’t understand depth, so she might jump, not knowing it was four stories down.
+I’d holler to Nick to get her.
+On the other side of the railing is the neighbor’s glasshouse and concrete patio, four floors down.
+Mea wouldn’t survive and I read somewhere that cats don’t understand depth, so she might jump, not knowing it was far.

 I can’t handle the death of another pet.